 Sometimes, the Date of Birth recorded on your Aadhaar might not be correct.
 This can happen for a few reasons.
 Perhaps there was a simple typing mistake when you first enrolled for your Aadhaar, or maybe your initial enrolment used a document that had an incorrect date.
 Over time, you might have obtained new official documents, like a birth certificate or a passport, that show a different, but correct, Date of Birth.

-Whenever you notice a discrepancy, it’s really important to get it fixed.
-An accurate Date of Birth on your Aadhaar ensures all your official records match up, preventing future complications and making sure you can use your Aadhaar smoothly for everything you need.
+Whenever you notice a discrepancy, it’s essential to get it fixed.
+An accurate Date of Birth on your Aadhaar ensures all your official records align, preventing future complications and ensuring smooth usage of your Aadhaar for all necessary purposes.

 If your Date of Birth update request was rejected, the first step is to understand why.
 Knowing the reason will help you fix the problem effectively.